-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Source: L.A.
 Stevens Valuation Model

-As can be seen above, a DCF would illustrate that Crowdstrike is overvalued at present.
+As can be seen above, a DCF would illustrate that CrowdStrike is overvalued at present.
 But DCFs do not paint the entire picture.

 The fatal flaw of a DCF is its implementation of a terminal growth rate.
 It would take an unrealistic predictive ability to truly discount every year of cash flows a company will generate over its lifetime, so we must use the 3rd step of the L.A.
 Stevens Valuation Model to determine projected returns.